dantalian-pv/useful-shell-scripts/README.md

 Convert jeprof.heap files, made by jemalloc library into svg graph.
-For further details about jemalloc visit http://jemalloc.net/ Jemalloc generates multiple files during application run, and this scripts converts every heap file into single svg file.
+For further details about jemalloc visit http://jemalloc.net/ Jemalloc generates multiple files during application run, and this script converts every heap file into single svg file.

 Before run:

 1. Install all debug information for all libraries used by application
-2. Compile on istall jemalloc with enabled profiling
+2. Compile or install jemalloc with enabled profiling

 Run: